andresfc01/YTMind/docs/technical_architecture.md

    - AI generates analysis summary
    - Results are presented to user in chat

-2. **Content Generation Flow**
+5. **Content Generation Flow**

    - User requests content generation
    - System retrieves relevant channel/video data from MongoDB
    - AI generates content based on stored data and user request
    - Generated content is presented to user in chat

-3. **Agent Interaction Flow**
+6. **Agent Interaction Flow**

    - User selects or creates an agent
-   - System loads agent configuration
+   - System loads agent configuration and context
    - User interacts with the agent via chat
+   - Agent executes functions as needed
    - Agent may use other specialized agents for specific tasks
-   - Agent responses are based on its specialized configuration and functions
+   - Agent responses are based on its specialized configuration, functions, and context

-4. **Multi-Agent Collaboration Flow**
+7. **Multi-Agent Collaboration Flow**

    - Primary agent receives user request
    - Primary agent determines if specialized agents are needed